cooks working in a ghost kitchen

 How Do Ghost Kitchens Work?

 Typically, ghost kitchens prepare meals when they’re ordered in a commercial kitchen that doesn’t have a dining area.
-Setting up a delivery service is costly, so most ghost kitchens use third-party delivery services.
+Setting up a delivery service is costly, so most cloud kitchens use third-party delivery services.

 Since these types of kitchens can’t rely on walk-in customers, they create a strong social media presence and invest in digital advertising tactics.
 Virtual restaurants are not home chefs selling their wares online, nor are they distributors of prepackaged foods.
 They operate on the same scale as sit-down restaurants and craft unique menus.